bigdots-io/hardware-client/README.md

 # Hardware Client

-This client is responsible for rendering an LED display on a device, most likely a raspberry pi, and automatically starting that render (and listening for changes) process on boot.
+This client is responsible for rendering an LED display (and listening for changes) and automatically starting that render process on boot.

 *Note:* It is assumed you are running the hardware client on a Raspberry Pi 3!

 # Preparation

-Before we install the client software, make sure that you system is up to date...
+Before we install the client software, make sure that your system is up to date...

 `$ apt-get update && apt-get upgrade`